bowman2001/perplexdoc/content/news/hugo-mod-image/index.md

 draft: true
 ---

 Hugo includes many powerful image processing methods.
-This module offers theme developers and their users a way to apply them more consistently.
+This module offers theme developers and their users a way to apply them consistently.
 {.p-first}
 <!--more-->